caffeinewriter/w1n5t0n/README.md

 Andy Shaffer, Former Systems Administrator at Denver Academy: Doni was a brilliant and talented member of the technology community.
 I was fortunate enough to work with him for 2 years, and enjoyed following his work after graduating from DA.
 He will be sorely missed.

 ![Doni and Meira](img/doni_and_meira.jpg)

+Zinnoc: Rest in peace, buddy.
+You will forever be deeply in our hearts and minds.
+Thank you for everything you have made for all of us.
+I am sorry that I was not there for you.
+Wish I knew you in person.
+I am glad that you are no longer feeling the terrible pain that was surrounding you for years.
+Goodbye, Doni!